jainnirdesh/MusicPlayer/DEPLOYMENT.md

 The error you're seeing is because deployment platforms expect a specific directory structure.
 Here's how to fix it:

-### Solution 1: Use the Public Directory (Recommended)
+### Solution 1: Root Directory Deployment (Recommended)
-Your project now has a `public` directory with all necessary files.
-Configure your deployment platform to use this directory:
+Your project files are now in the root directory for easier deployment:

 **For Vercel:**
-- Set "Output Directory" to: `public`
+- Files are in root directory (no output directory needed)
-- Or use the included `vercel.json` configuration file
+- Use the included `vercel.json` configuration file
+- Build command: Not needed (static files)

 **For Netlify:**
-- Set "Publish directory" to: `public`
+- Set "Publish directory" to: `.` (root)
 - Or use the included `netlify.toml` configuration file

 **For GitHub Pages:**
-- Use the `public` directory as your source
+- Use the root directory as your source
-- Or set up GitHub Actions to deploy from `public`
+- Set folder to `/` (root) in repository settings

 ### Solution 2: Manual Build Process
 Run the build script to ensure all files are in the public directory: